wmcooper2/choose-a-student/README.md

 * the squares represent the most common class arrangement (6x6)
 * click the "Random" button
 * you can click the squares directly which removes them from the random selection
+* click the seat again to put it back in the random selection
 * the most recently, randomly selected seat is a different color (so you dont have to remember which one is next)

 Ideas for future functionality: